lukechampine/frand/README.md

 `frand` is a [fast-key-erasure CSPRNG](https://blog.cr.yp.to/20170723-random.html) in userspace.
-Its output is sourced from the keystream of a [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) cipher, much like the kernel CSPRNG in Linux and BSD.
-The initial cipher key is derived from the kernel CSPRNG (via `crypto/rand`), after which [no new entropy is ever mixed in](https://blog.cr.yp.to/20140205-entropy.html).
+Its output is sourced from the keystream of a [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) cipher, much like the CSPRNG in the Linux and BSD kernels.
+The initial cipher key is derived from the kernel CSPRNG, after which [no new entropy is ever mixed in](https://blog.cr.yp.to/20140205-entropy.html).

 The primary advantage of `frand` over `crypto/rand` is speed: when generating large amounts of random data, `frand` is 20x faster than `crypto/rand`, and over